 The remarkable attribute of Spiceworks Help Desk is that it is free to use.
-This is an amazing deal considering the sophistication of the software.
+This is a fantastic deal considering the sophistication of the software.
 On the downside, the system is ad-supported with publicity appearing permanently in a side panel of the dashboard.
 There isn’t a paid version of Spiceworks Help Desk.

-This is a software package installs on Windows and Mac OS.
-You can opt to use the system online instead and avoid having to maintain the software on your own servers.
+This is a software package that installs on Windows and Mac OS.
+You can opt to use the system online instead and avoid having to maintain the software on your servers.
 The functionality of the online version, which is called Spiceworks Cloud Help Desk isn’t as comprehensive as the on-premises software.
-However, Cloud Help Desk can be accessed from any device anywhere, so you don’t have to worry about software and operating system compatibility and you can access your Help Desk dashboard form mobile devices running Android or iOS.
+However, Cloud Help Desk can be accessed from any device anywhere, so you don’t have to worry about software and operating system compatibility, and you can access your Help Desk dashboard from mobile devices running Android or iOS.

 Spiceworks has a very active user community and there are thousands of plugins available on the community forum.
-These enable you to adapt the system in order to integrate with other applications that you might use – many of the extensions are written by the providers of those apps.
+These enable you to adapt the system to integrate with other applications that you might use – the providers write many of the extensions of those apps.

 The agent dashboard includes a note-taking and messaging feature, which is a great conduit for collaborative solutions to incidents.

 Zendesk is predominantly a Help Desk system.
-However, its excellent reporting and analysis module make it a worthy entry in this guide to incident management tools.
+However, its excellent reporting and analysis modules make it a worthy entry in this guide to incident management software systems.

 Zendesk is a very widely used system.
-It links together a number of avenues that enable users to solve problems before resorting to the IT staff for assistance.
-These features revolve around a knowledgebase with a searchable advice database.
+It links together several avenues that enable users to solve problems before resorting to the IT staff for assistance.
+These features revolve around a knowledge management base with a searchable advice database.
 The next line of assistance lies with contact channels.
-Zendesk includes a chat window, which speeds up responses and problem resolution through interactive inquiries.
+Zendesk includes a chat window, which speeds up incident responses and problem resolution through interactive inquiries.